NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 2. Leaf-celery (A. graveolens secalinum), and,

-Celery seeds, used as a spice, are similar in appearance to cumin seeds.
-They feature a dark-brown color, an oblong shape with thin vertical ridges; and a flavor that is strongly aromatic.
+Celery seeds, used as a spice, resemble cumin seeds seeds in appearance.
+They feature a dark-brown color, an oblong shape with thin vertical ridges, and a strongly aromatic flavor.

 Health Benefits of Celery

-1. Celery is one of the very low-calorie herbaceous plants.
-Its leaves carry only 16 calories per 100 g weight and contain lots of non-soluble fiber (roughage) which when combined with other weight loss regimens may help reduce body weight and blood cholesterol levels.
+1. Celery is among the very low-calorie herbaceous plants, with its leaves carrying only 16 calories per 100 g weight and containing lots of non-soluble fiber (roughage), which, when combined with other weight loss regimens, may help reduce body weight and blood cholesterol levels.

-2. Its leaves are a rich source of flavonoid antioxidants such as zeaxanthin, lutein, and β -carotene, which have antioxidant, cancer-protective, and immune-boosting functions.
-For the same reason, celery has been acknowledged as a functional food.
+2. Its leaves are a rich source of flavonoid antioxidants such as zeaxanthin, lutein, and ß-carotene, which have antioxidant, cancer-protective, and immune-boosting functions.
+For this reason, celery has been acknowledged as a functional food.

-4. The herb is also rich in many vital vitamins, including folic acid (provides 9% of RDA), riboflavin, niacin, and vitamin C, which are essential for optimum metabolism.
+4. The herb is also rich in many vital vitamins, including folic acid (providing 9% of RDA), riboflavin, niacin, and vitamin C, which are essential for optimum metabolism.

 6. The herb is a very good source of minerals like potassium, sodium, calcium, manganese, and magnesium.
 Potassium is an important component of cells and body fluids that help regulate heart rate and blood pressure.